nuxeo-sandbox/nuxeo-labs-knowledge-enrichment-connector/README.md

 ## Usage

+1. Have a valid application on Content Intelligence Cloud/Content Innovation Cloud. also look at its documentation.
+You need valid endpoints (authentication, content intelligence, data curation), and valid clientId and clientSecret.

-1. Setup the configuration parameters required by the plugin
+2. Setup the configuration parameters required by the plugin
-2. From Nuxeo Studio, create an Automation Script that calls the operation(s), then handle the JSON result.
+3. From Nuxeo Studio, create an Automation Script that calls the operation(s), then handle the JSON result.
 From this result, you will typically save values in fields.

 The returned JSON is formated as follow.
 It encapsulates a couple information about the call to the service (HTTP Result code) and the response as returned by the service.
 This response is returned "as is", no modification is applied by the plugin, and it is stored the `"response"` property of the result.